-- HIP is very thin and has little or no performance impact over coding directly in CUDA mode. - HIP allows coding in a single-source C++ programming language including features such as templates, C++ 11 lambdas, classes, namespaces, and more. - HIP allows developers to use the "best" development environment and tools on each target platform. - The HIPIFY tools automatically convert source from CUDA to HIP. - Developers can specialize in the platform (CUDA or AMD) to tune for performance or handle tricky cases.
+- HIP has little or no performance impact over coding directly in CUDA mode. - HIP allows coding in a single-source C++ programming language, including features such as templates, C++ 11 lambdas, classes, and namespaces - HIP allows developers to use the development environment and tools on each target platform. - The HIPIFY tools automatically convert sources from CUDA to HIP. - Developers can specialize in the platform (CUDA or AMD) to tune for performance.